tytydraco/yessleep/out/Things_Worth_Distinguishing.md

-From oceans where now whales remained.
+From oceans where no whales remained.